 One of the most important green building statistics is that the building sector alone is responsible for about 40% of the primary global energy consumption.
 By building energy-efficient and sustainable structures, we can reduce our energy requirements by half.
 By doing so, we will get much closer to our goal to limit global warming.

-10. Certified green buildings in South Africa decrease energy consumption and carbon emission by 30–40% annually.
+10. Certified green buildings in South Africa decrease energy consumption and carbon emissions by 30%–40% annually.

 (World Green Building Council)

-There are over 500 buildings in South Africa with green building certification, and the number keeps growing.
-Green structures in South Africa not only reduce carbon emission but also save 20–30% of potable water.
+There are over 500 buildings in South Africa with a green building certification, and the number keeps growing.
+Green structures in South Africa not only reduce carbon emissions but also save 20%–30% of potable water.
 The South African government intends to keep investing in sustainable architecture.

-11. China has over ten standards for green building development.
+11. China has over 10 standards for green building development.

 (Switzerland Global Enterprise)